-Assessment 2: The Food Preparation Assessment (35% of total qualification).
+Autumn term 2025 Assessment one: The food investigation assessment (15% of total qualification).
+A food investigation will be set by the exam board that will require each learner to: Research and plan the task Investigate the working characteristics, function and chemical properties of ingredients through practical experimentation and use the findings to achieve a particular result Analyse and evaluate the task Produce a report which evidences all of the above and include photographs and/or visual recordings to support the investigation.
+Spring term 2026 Assessment 2: The Food Preparation Assessment (35% of total qualification).
 This assessment is synoptic and assesses the application of knowledge and understanding in relation to selecting dishes and identifying cooking skills and techniques and the execution of practical skills.
 This assessment will require pupils to: plan, prepare, cook and present a selection of dishes, to meet particular requirements such as a dietary need, lifestyle choice or specific context.

-Two options for this assessment will be set by WJEC Eduqas that will require pupils to:

-- Investigate and plan the task, select a final menu to be produced to showcase skills and produce a plan of action for the practical execution of the dishes (to include trialling and testing) - Prepare, cook and present a menu of three dishes within a single session - Evaluate the selection, preparation, cooking and presentation of the three dishes - Produce a folio of evidence which includes documentation related to the selection of dishes, planning and evaluation and photographs and/or visual recordings which demonstrate the learner's application of technical skills and the final outcomes.
+Two options for this assessment will be set by WJEC Eduqas that will require pupils to: Investigate and plan the task, select a final menu to be produced to showcase skills and produce a plan of action for the practical execution of the dishes (to include trialling and testing) Prepare, cook and present a menu of three dishes within a single session Evaluate the selection, preparation, cooking and presentation of the three dishes Produce a folio of evidence which includes documentation related to the selection of dishes, planning and evaluation and photographs and/or visual recordings which demonstrate the learner's application of technical skills and the final outcomes.

-Summer term Written examination (50% of total qualification) 2024 Pupils will undertake class and private revision of all topics covered during Year 10 and 11.
+Summer Written examination (50% of total qualification) term 2026 Pupils will undertake class and private revision of all topics covered during Year 10 and 11.
 You will develop techniques to improve examination performance using past exam papers.